mubeenkh4u/RBC-Module-2-Stock-Analysis/README.md

 - [Link to VBA_Challenge.vbs](VBA_Challenge.vbs)

 ### Purpose
-The purpose of this project was to perform analysis on stocks for our friend steve while simulataneously working on a refactored (optimized and better structred) version of code for performing the analysis.
+The purpose of this project was to perform analysis on stocks for our friend steve while simulataneously working on a refactored (optimized and better structured) version of code for performing the analysis.
 Here we loop through all the rows of the dataset once without having to go through it multiple times for each ticker.
 This refractor speeds up the code significantly since we only need to go through the each row once.

 ## Comparison and Results of Refactored Code